-&lt;sup>32 This was Court's (1939; 109-111) hedonic suggestion number two.
+33 This was Court's (1939; 109-111) hedonic suggestion number two.
 He transformed the underlying equations (28) by taking logarithms of both sides of these equations (which will be done below).
 He chose to transform the prices by the log transformation because the resulting regression model fit his data on automobiles better.
 Diewert (2003b) also recommended the log transformation on the grounds that multiplicative errors were more plausible than additive errors.

-&lt;sup>33 "The derivatives of a hedonic price function should not be interpreted as either willingness to pay derivatives or cost derivatives; rather they are formed from a complex equilibrium process."
+34 "The derivatives of a hedonic price function should not be interpreted as either willingness to pay derivatives or cost derivatives; rather they are formed from a complex equilibrium process."
 Ariel Pakes (2001; 14).

-&lt;sup>34 Diewert (2003b; 97) justified the consumer demand approach as follows: "After all, the purpose of the hedonic exercise is to find how demanders (and not suppliers) of the product value alternative models in a given period.
+35 Diewert (2003b; 97) justified the consumer demand approach as follows: "After all, the purpose of the hedonic exercise is to find how demanders (and not suppliers) of the product value alternative models in a given period.
 Thus for the present purpose, it is the preferences of consumers that should be decisive, and not the technology and market power of producers.
 The situation is similar to ordinary general equilibrium theory where an equilibrium price and quantity for each commodity is determined by the interaction of consumer preferences and producer's technology sets and market power.
 However, there is a big branch of applied econometrics that ignores this complex interaction and simply uses information on the prices that consumers face, the quantities that they demand and perhaps demographic information in order to estimate systems of consumer demand functions.
 Then these estimated demand functions are used to form estimates of consumer utility functions and these functions are often used in applied welfare economics.
-What producers are doing is entirely irrelevant to these exercises in applied econometrics with the exception of the prices that they are offering to sell at.
-In other words, we do not need information on producer marginal costs and markups in order to estimate consumer preferences: all we need are selling prices."
-Footnote 25 on page 82 of Diewert (2003b) explains how the present hedonic model can be derived from Diewert's (2003a) consumer based model by strengthening the assumptions in the 2003a paper.
+What functional form assumptions which justify the present consumer approach are quite restrictive but, nevertheless, it is useful to imbed hedonic regression models in a traditional consumer demand setting.